 The Arc notebook is a discbound planner.
 They have 2 types of covers: the poly cover which is a flexible material, and the leather cover which is way sturdier.
-It’s also more expensive but lasts a long time without getting damaged.
-I’ve been using the notebook for a couple of years and still have the same leather covers which still look brand new.
+It’s also more expensive but lasts a long time without getting damaged (I’ve had mine for 7+ years and it’s still in as new condition).

-I also like using the Arc notebook for sticker storage, as it’s easy to rearrange and re-categorise things.
+I also like using the Arc notebook for sticker storage and recipes, it’s easy to rearrange and re-categorise things.

 I use cardstock all the time for binder covers, dashboards, notecards, bookmarks and dividers.
 It’s more expensive than paper but is much more sturdier and durable (and even more durable when laminated).

 I used to use a bottom of the line entry model Canon printer that I purchased way before I started my printables business.
 I waited and waited and waited to upgrade, trying to justify the cost to upgrade since there technically wasn’t anything wrong with my printer – it worked fine it just didn’t have as many functions as I would have liked (such as automated duplex/2 sided printing).

 I finally sat down and did the math that the 2 ink cartridges (1 color and 1 black) were actually more expensive than upgrading to a printer than had 6 ink cartridges, separate ones for each color which are much more economical and can be purchased inexpensively off eBay for a couple of dollars (I buy the non-genuine ink cartridges).

 With my new-ish printer (which isn’t even that flash – it only cost around $100) I can:

 - Print at any page size I like